Claros

 Coordinates: 38° 25′ 7″ N, 27° 8′ 21″ E

 The Gulf of Smyrna was supposedly settled by Aeolians (Greeks from the sector north of Athens) at the beginning of the first millennium BC and later by Ionians (Athenians and their immediate neighbours).
-The site of the original settlement occupied an area of around 90,000 squares and was inhabited for about 3,000 years until the second half of the 4th century BC.
+The site of the original settlement occupied an area of around 90,000 square meters and was inhabited for about 3,000 years until the second half of the 4th century BC.
 Smyrna’s principal place of worship was the Temple of Athena.
 Its ruins, located in the Bayrakli district of Izmir, date from 725-700 BC.

 Old Smyrna was attacked by the Lydian king Alyattes around 627 BC and established control over the coastal communities.
 Alyattes destroyed the city and expelled its inhabitants, and henceforth, for 400 years, it was deserted and in ruins.
 The polis became a rural village, paying taxes to the Lydian king and subsequently to the Medes and the Persians.

-View of Smyrna in the Roman period from the Acropolis of Mount Pagus.
-Illustration by Balage Balogh / archaeologyillustrated.com
+Smyrna in the Roman period, with the Acropolis of Mount Pagus.

+New Smyrna was built on the slopes and plains between the Acropolis Hill (Kadifekale) and the port (Kemeraltı), and the Agora of Smyrna was located at the centre of the ancient city.
 According to Strabo, the streets of New Smyrna were well paved with stone, and the city contained several squares, porticoes, fountains, a public library, and numerous temples and other public buildings.
 A temple dedicated to Zeus Akraios stood on the slopes of Mount Pagus.
 Smyrna also possessed a harbour where the Temple of the Mother Goddess and the gymnasium stood.
-After establishing the Roman Province of Asia in 133 BC, Smyrna was rewarded with various grants and privileges, having sided with the Romans against the war with Mithridates.
-In AD 26, Tiberius granted Smyrna the privilege of building a local temple for the emperor (first neokoria).

 Map of New Smyrna.

 The city became “twice neokoros” under Hadrian, whose benefactions to Smyrna exceeded all expectations.
 On a visit to the city in AD 124, Hadrian encountered one of the most renowned orators of his time, Antonius Polemon.
 Born in Laodicea, Polemon came to Smyrna as a youth to study rhetoric.
-He became the leading sophist of his generation and had his own school in Smyrna, which attracted students from all over the Greek world.
+He became the leading sophist of his generation and established his own school in Smyrna, attracting students from all over the Greek world.
 As a result of his fame, he became a prominent political leader and used his talents to benefit his adopted home.
-According to Philostratus, Polemon, who had won the emperor’s favour, persuaded Hadrian to spend “ten million” drachmas on Smyrna to reconstruct a grain market and a splendid gymnasium as “a temple that can be seen from afar”.

 Silver coin of Hadrian minted in Smyrna.